Campus Center Service Locations

 Campus Centers Promotional Table

 Need a way to promote your event and engage people?
-Students, organizations, and departments looking to promote an event, involvement opportunities, or conduct SEAL-approved fundraising may request one Promotional Tables located either in the lobby of 150 Boyslton Street or in The Hub at 172 Tremont Street Requests can be made online through SpaceBook.
+Student organizations and departments looking to promote an event, involvement opportunities, or conduct SEAL-approved fundraising may request to utilize one of the Promotional Tables located in: the lobby of 150 Boylston Street; The Hub at 172 Tremont Street; the Dining Center, Center Stage, or Lion’s Den; the Boylston Place Alleyway; or the SPC Lobby.
+Requests can be made online through SpaceBook.

 Departments and organizations can post flyers and announcements on the bulletin boards located: on each floor of 172 Tremont Street; on the main level hallway and in the Max Cafe at the Max Mutchnick Campus Center at 150 Boylston Street; and within the Student Performance Center on the lower level of 80 Boylston Street.